smartyfh/MAIC/README.md

 Multi-Valued Skyline Community Search

-Code for the paper "Skyline Community Search in Multi-valued Networks"
+Code for the paper "Skyline Community Search in Multi-valued Networks" [SIGMOD 2018]

 This paper tries to handle the problem of identifying influential communities (i.e., skyline communities) from networks whose nodes have multiple attributes.